Skip to content

 Why Content Dies

-The standard explanation - “content isn’t reaching reps” - has been largely addressed by sales enablement platforms.
+The standard explanation - “content isn’t reaching reps,” which has been largely addressed.
 Content is now searchable, tagged, and intelligently surfaced.
 The delivery infrastructure works.

 So why does content still die?